Leilani Muir: Background on eugenics

 Hitler much admired the eugenics practices in the United States and, after becoming the German chancellor in 1933, the Nazis emulated and applied these practices on anyone whom they deemed to be a degenerate, especially Jews.

 Scientists discredited the eugenics movement after witnessing the events of World War II and the acts committed by the Nazis in the name of genetic cleansing.
 Forced sterilization was declared a crime against humanity in the Nuremberg Trials.
 While sterilization programs began to die down in the United States and Great Britain, they continued in Canada's western provinces of British Columbia, Alberta, and Saskatchewan.
 Notably, it was only in Alberta that a sterilization law had been vigorously implemented.
 By order of the Alberta Eugenics Board, Muir and 2,831 children and adults were sterilized between the passing of the Sexual Sterilization Act in 1928 and its repeal in 1972.

-One of the main advocates of eugenics who helped pass Alberta's sterilization law was the first female magistrate of the British Empire, Emily Murphy, who was also one of the Famous five (Canada) who campaigned for women's rights in the 1920s.
+One of the main advocates of eugenics who helped pass Alberta's sterilization law was the first female magistrate of the British Empire, Emily Murphy, who was also one of The Famous Five who campaigned for women's rights in the 1920s.
 Under her influence, many Albertans, especially farmers who saw first-hand what selective breeding can do to enhance livestock quality, agreed that eugenics could be used to improve human stock as well.
 One of the people influenced by Murphy’s opinions was the Minister of Agriculture and Health, George Hoadley.
 Hoadley convened the first meeting of the Alberta Eugenics Board a year after the Sexual Sterilization Act was passed.
 This Board interviewed all people considered to have inferior genetic stock and approved the sterilization of 4,725 of 4,800 cases.
 The three-member Board elected a fourth member John M. MacEachran to act as chairman, a position he held until his death in 1965.
 MacEachran was a key figure in promoting the continued sterilization of people who were seen as degenerates and "incapable of intelligent parenting."
 Inmates of Alberta mental institutions were particularly vulnerable to sterilization under this Act and the Board's practices.